-The rules set forth in Section 12 are designed so that anyone who has the duty to distribute the disclaimed interest will be notified of the disclaimer.
+The rules set forth in Section 12 are designed to provide notice of the disclaimer.
 For example, a disclaimer of an interest in a decedent's estate must be delivered to the personal representative of the estate.
-A disclaimer is required to be filed in court only when there is no one person or entity to whom delivery can be made.
+A disclaimer is required to be filed in court only in very limited circumstances.